 People using spa’s can be at risk of E.Coli, folliculitis, and other infections caused by the Pseudomonas.
 But it’s Legionella bacteria that can cause the biggest risk

-Legionnaires’ disease in spa pools and the risk of infection
+Legionnaires’ disease in spa pools and hot tubs and the risk of infection

 What is Legionnaires’ disease?